kiako-dev/Lua-Nomic/THESIS.md

   }
 end

-function Proposals.submit(title, code, comment) local test_fn = load(code, nil, 't', _G)
-  if not test_fn then error("Could not compile code!") end
+-- Creates and submits a proposal with the given title, code, and comment.
+Returns the ID. function Proposals.submit(title, code, comment) local test_fn = load(code, nil, 't', _G) if not test_fn then error("Could not compile code!") end